 - If the condom looks damaged, discolored, or brittle, do not use.

 - Add a drop of lube inside the condom for extra pleasure.

 - With one hand, pinch the tip of the condom to leave room for the ejaculate.

 - With the other hand, roll the condom to the base of the penis or object.

 - Continue using this hand to guide any air bubbles out of the condom.

 - Add lube to the outside of the condom to avoid excess friction that may cause breakage.

 - Hold the base of the condom as you pull out to avoid slippage.

 - Remove the condom and throw away in the trash, not the toilet.

 Practice is the best way to learn to use condoms correctly.
-You/your partner may want to try using condoms during (mutual or solo) masturbation — there'll be less pressure and anxiety than during intercourse, so it may be easier to get the hang of the steps.
-For more tips on condom use, check out the Related Q&As below.Alice!
+You/your partner may want to try using condoms during (mutual or solo) masturbation — there'll be less pressure and anxiety than during sex, so it may be easier to get the hang of the steps.
+For more tips on condom use, check out the Related Q&As.Alice!